^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Diagnosis of the metabolic syndrome is based on the presence of clinical components of the metabolic syndrome.
+The diagnosis of metabolic syndrome is based on the presence of clinical components of metabolic syndrome.

 The main external manifestation of insulin resistance is abdominal obesity.
-This type of adipose tissue is easily determined by calculating the ratio of the circumference of the waist to the hip circumference (OT / OB).
-The index, exceeding 1.0 in men and women, indicates an abdominal type of obesity.
-BMI reflects the degree of obesity and is calculated by the following formula:
+This type of fat deposition is easily determined by calculating the waist to hip ratio (WHR).
+An indicator exceeding 1.0 in both men and women indicates abdominal obesity.
+BMI reflects the degree of obesity and is calculated using the following formula:

 BMI = weight (kg) / height (m2)